johngodlee/ProdVital/vignettes/ProdVital_vignette.md

 ##  [ reached 'max' / getOption("max.print") -- omitted 1421 rows ]
 ```

-To convert these growth increments to a rate just divide by the census interval (`int`)
+To convert these growth increments to a rate just divide by the census interval (`int`):

 ```r